 There are few states better suited than Arizona for a road trip.
 You’ll discover authentic cuisine influenced by the Mexican neighbors to the south in Tucson, unique geological sites like Monument Valley, red rock canyons in Sedona, Ol’ West history in Tombstone.
 Luxurious resorts and spas in Scottsdale.
 An eclectic hilltop artist community in Jerome.
 Sonoran Desert display at the Desert Botanical Garden in Phoenix.
 Ancient ruin cliff dwellings in Camp Verde, an unprecedented display of holiday lights in Glendale, dude ranches in Wickenburg, man-made engineering marvels like the Glen Canyon Dam that created Lake Powell, and, gastronomic delights throughout this Valley of the Sun.

-If you’re visiting the Grand Canyon state for the 2015 Super Bowl, try to make time to visit some of the following areas, sights and attractions.
+If you’re visiting the Grand Canyon state, try to make time to visit some of the following areas, sights and attractions.
 I have embedded lots of links to help with your planning process.

 1) Grand Canyon – It’s a sight that simply can’t be missed when visiting the namesake state.
 This Arizona Road trip is about a 3.5 hour drive due north of downtown Phoenix.
 I suggest staying at the Mountain Ranch Resort near the Gateway to the Grand Canyon.
 Use Mountain Ranch as your hub for several worthwhile northern Arizona attractions, such as historic Williams and Route 66, Bearizona and Flagstaff.
 While at the Grand Canyon, be sure to follow Rim Road east to the Watchtower.
 This area provides the most expansive views of the Canyon.
 After you’ve watched the sunset over the massive geological wonder, head back to Mountain Ranch Resort for a healthfully prepared meal inspired by nature.